hapax/hapax.github.io/_posts/2020-07-08-emergent-time.md

 The problem can be clearly stated as follows: *why change*?
 The presentist or blocker might answer: *because existence*.
-In other words, what exists is changing, so changes becomes in the world.
+In other words, what exists is changing, and changes become in the world.
 If we dismiss this as temporal solipsism, and adopt an even-handed four-dimensionalist ontology, the question becomes: *why cause and effect*?